Alluxio/alluxio/docs/en/ufs/Ufs-Extension-API.md

 Step 1: Implement the interface `UnderFileSystem`

 The `UnderFileSystem` interface is defined in the module `org.alluxio:alluxio-core-common`.
-Choose to extend either **`ConsistentUnderFileSystem`** or **`ObjectUnderFileSystem`** to implement the `UnderFileSystem` interface. `ConsistentUnderFileSystem` is used for storage like HDFS which is not eventually consistent.
+Choose to extend either `ConsistentUnderFileSystem` or `ObjectUnderFileSystem` to implement the `UnderFileSystem` interface.
+- **`ConsistentUnderFileSystem`**: used for storage like HDFS which is not eventually consistent.
-`ObjectUnderFileSystem` is suitable for connecting to object storage and abstracts away mapping file system operations to an object store.
+- **`ObjectUnderFileSystem`**: suitable for connecting to object storage and abstracts away mapping file system operations to an object store.

 ```java